 The following two books are written by your instructor and contain a faith based perspective and biblical references.
 These are available on line or through bookstores.
+Both books are available in CD format as audio books.

 What To Do When Words Get Ugly.
 Michael Sedler.
 Revell Books, 2016 (edited/revised edition).
 Examines the topic of gossip and how it impacts people.
 (Adult) www.bakerbooks.com 1-800-877-2665